William Walker (filibuster): Invasion of Mexico

 On October 15, 1853, Walker set out with forty-five men to conquer the Mexican territories of Baja California Territory and Sonora State.
 He succeeded in capturing La Paz, the capital of sparsely populated Baja California, which he declared the capital of a new "Republic of Lower California" (declared November 3, 1853), with himself as president and his former law partner, Henry P. Watkins, as vice president.
 Walker then put the region under the laws of the American state of Louisiana, which made slavery legal.
 Whether Walker at this stage intended to tie his filibustering expedition to the cause of slavery is a matter of dispute.

+In his writings about this time, Walker advocated white paternalism, justifying his forays into Mexico on the grounds that Indian, mestizo, and African peoples of Latin America require white dominance to civilize them.

 Fearful of attacks by Mexico, Walker moved his headquarters twice over the next three months, first to Cabo San Lucas, and then further north to Ensenada to maintain a more secure base of operations.
 Although he never gained control of Sonora, he pronounced Baja California part of the larger Republic of Sonora.
 Lack of supplies, severe aridity of Baja California and strong resistance by the Mexican government quickly forced Walker to retreat.

 Back in California, Walker was indicted by a federal grand jury for waging an illegal war in violation of the Neutrality Act of 1794.
 However, in the era of Manifest Destiny, Walker's filibustering project had popular support in the southern and western U.S. Walker was tried before Judge I. S. K. Ogier in the US District Court for the Southern District of California.
 Although two of Walker's associates had already been convicted of similar charges and Judge Ogier summarized the evidence against Walker for the jury, the jury deliberated for only eight minutes before acquitting Walker.